-- No WHT is applicable on a royalty arising from the use of or the right to use literary, artistic, or scientific works (excluding film) (Trinidad and Tobago: scientific works are excluded from the scope of the WHT exemption).
+- No WHT is applicable on a royalty arising from the use of, or the right to use, literary, artistic, or scientific works (excluding film).
+For Trinidad and Tobago, scientific works are excluded from the scope of the WHT exemption.

 - WHT is reduced to 6% for royalties paid for the use of, or the right to use, industrial, commercial, or scientific equipment.

-- A rate of 5% is applicable on royalties paid for the use or the right to use of films.
+- A rate of 5% is applicable on royalties paid for the use of, or the right to use, films.

 - Profits realised in France by foreign corporations whose head offices are located in a European country are not subject to WHT if certain conditions concerning the foreign corporation are met (head office in a European country; foreign corporation subject to corporate taxation).

-- No WHT is applicable on a royalty arising from the use or the right to use literary, artistic, or scientific works.
+- No WHT is applicable on a royalty arising from the use of, or the right to use, literary, artistic, or scientific works.

 - No WHT is levied on certain royalties paid in the field of audio-visual techniques.

-- A rate of 5% is applicable on royalties paid for the use or the right to use films.
+- A rate of 5% is applicable on royalties paid for the use of, or the right to use, films.

-- The rate of 5% is applicable on royalties paid for the use of or the right to use literary, artistic, or scientific works (Azerbaijan: the scientific works are excluded from the scope of the reduced rate), including films.
+- The rate of 5% is applicable on royalties paid for the use of, or the right to use, literary, artistic, or scientific works, including films.
+For Azerbaijan, scientific works are excluded from the scope of the reduced rate.

 - The rate of 5% is applicable on royalties paid for the use of literary and artistic works, including films, and for information concerning commercial experience.